KwatME/Rela.jl/system/hematopoiesis/hematopoiesis.md

 Erythropoiesis =Decrease=> Fe++

+Erythropoiesis ==> "Without erythropoiesis, Hg decreases 1mg/week.
+If it declines faster, bleeding or hemolysis may be happening."

 Erythroblast =Contain=> Transferrin Receptor, Ferritin

 Erythroblast =Become=> Reticulocyte

 Reticulocyte ==> "This lacks nucleus."

-Reticulocyte ==> "This exits the marrow, circulates in the blood for 1 day, and becomes a RBC."
+Reticulocyte ==> "This develops in the marrow for 3 days, exits the marrow, circulates in the blood for 1 day, and becomes a RBC."

+Reticulocyte ==> "2% of RBC is reticulocyte."

-Reticulocyte =Become=> RBC
+Reticulocyte =Become=> Spherocyte, RBC

 ##